Ulcerating cancer wounds

 If there is an infection in the wound, antibiotics can help control it and reduce the smell.
 Applying antibiotic gels directly onto the wound can also help.

-You may feel self-conscious about an unpleasant smell, especially when you are with other people.
-There are ways to disguise smells so you feel more comfortable with friends and family.
+You may feel self-conscious about a smell, especially when you are with other people.
+There are ways to disguise smells, so you feel more comfortable with friends and family.
 These include:

 - air fresheners